 Good day.
 I wanna say that your blog is very informative aside from the fact that you are also very helpful blogger.
 Thank you very much for such wonderful contributions in this world.

-are also good but could not follow much regarding setting the high and low temp levels and adjusting the hysteresis.
+is good but could not follow much regarding setting the high and low temp levels and adjusting the hysteresis.

 My point is I want to make thermostat with sensor that is diode-based with adjustable hysteresis for a homemade incubator.
 This project is for personal use and for our local farmers that venture into duck and poultry hatching.